wp-plugins/speed-contact-bar/README.txt

 17. **Shadow under or above the bar** for a chic 3D effect
 18. **Link target** of all links to open a contact link in the same window or in a new window
 19. **Show contact data on small displays** instead of showing icons only
+20. any further style you wish by using the filter hook `speed-contact-bar-style`

 Do you miss some options?
 We will add it!
 Please write your request in the plugin's [support forum at wordpress.org](http://wordpress.org/support/plugin/speed-contact-bar).
 We will try to take a look and answer as soon as possible.

+See [Other Notes](https://wordpress.org/plugins/speed-contact-bar/other_notes/) for examples using hooks.

 == Installation ==